PONTIFICAL ORDER OF ST.

 senior-most prelate within the Pontifical Court.
 Additionally, the

-chief assistant to H.H.E. the Archfather and administrative leader of
+chief assistant to H.A.H. the Supreme Pontiff and administrative leader of

 the Patriarchal Curia, the First Archdeacon, and the Chancellor are